andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 `MERGE` gained support for the `RETURNING` clause in PostgreSQL 17.
 What's the `RETURNING` clause?

-The `RETURNING` clause can be used to provide one or more fields in the result of an INSERT or UPDATE statement that was performed.
-It works with INSERT and UPDATE, and now MERGE as well.
-These are all categorized as Data Manipulation Language (DML) statements.
+The `RETURNING` clause provides one or more fields in the result of DML statements: INSERT, UPDATE, DELETE, and now MERGE.
+These are all Data Manipulation Language (DML) statements.

 `RETURNING` is helpful because it avoids the need for a second query to get back the inserted or updated values.